Office for Emergency Management

-The Office for Emergency Management (OEM) was an office within the Executive Office of the United States President.
-It was established by administrative order, May 25, 1940, in accordance with executive order EO 8248, September 8, 1939.
+The Office for Emergency Management (OEM) was a division under the executive office of the President of the United States which existed from 1940 until it was dissolved in 1944.
+It was established by administrative order issued on May 25, 1940, in accordance with executive order 8248 issued on September 8, 1939.

-The office functioned to assist the President in clearing information on defense measures.
+The office functioned to assist the president in clearing information on defense measures.
 It maintained liaison with national defense agencies and coordinated the national defense program.

-The office was abolished progressively, with the Division of Information terminated by EO 9182, June 13, 1942; liaison functions terminated with resignation of Liaison Officer for Emergency Management (the OEM director), November 3, 1943; and Division of Central Administrative Affairs abolished, effective November 30, 1944, by EO 9471, August 25, 1944, with the Department of the Treasury named as liquidator.
+The office was abolished progressively, with the Division of Information terminated by EO 9182, June 13, 1942; liaison functions terminated with resignation of liaison officer for emergency management (the OEM director), November 3, 1943; and Division of Central Administrative Affairs abolished, effective November 30, 1944, by EO 9471, August 25, 1944, with the Department of the Treasury named as liquidator.